sameeks/bookingbug-angular/src/test-examples/style-guide.md

 controller.$inject = ['$log', '$uibModal', '$state']
 ```

-> Unfortunately doing it manually is hard to maintain (especially if you have many dependencies being injected)
+> Unfortunately doing it manually is hard to maintain (especially if you have many dependencies injected)

 *ngAnnotate* package allows as to use 'ngInject' string literal as a first line of injectable function.
-See example below.
+See the example below.

 ``` coffeescript
 controller = ($log, $uibModal, $state) ->